 His plan could rock Logopolis, the keystone of all life.
 Could this mean the unravelling of the causal nexus and the end of the universe itself?
 The Doctor must pit his wits against The Master in a desperate battle to thwart his plans aware that this might be a fight which could easily spell the end of his life.

-- The Doctor uses his trademark scarf to trip The Master.
+The Fourth Doctor uses his trademark scarf to trip The Master.

 There are two sets of flashbacks leading up to The Doctor’s regeneration, mostly two-second clips of characters saying ‘Doctor’.
 The first set of flashbacks are villains: The Master (The Deadly Assassin), a Dalek (Destiny of the Daleks), the Pirate Captain (The Pirate Planet), the Cyberleader (Revenge of the Cybermen), Davros(Genesis of the Daleks), Commander Stor (The Invasion of Time), Broton (Terror of the Zygons) and the Black Guardian (The Armageddon Factor).
 The second set of flashbacks are companions: Sarah Jane Smith (Terror of the Zygons), Harry Sullivan (The Sontaran Experiment), the Brigadier (Invasion of the Dinosaurs), Leela (The Robots of Death), K9 (The Armageddon Factor), Romana I (The Stones of Blood) and Romana II (Full Circle).